Rebecabl/Rebecabl/README.md

 I'm a Full Stack Developer, Computer Science graduate from UEPB, Java Instructor, and currently pursuing a postgraduate degree in Software Engineering.
 I also hold an MBA in Project Management and Agile Methodologies.

+I'm the **Founder and Coordinator of MDC UEPB (Women in Computing)**, an outreach initiative dedicated to encouraging and supporting women in technology.
+In addition, I serve as an **Ambassador for the Meninas na Computação Program (SBC)**, contributing to initiatives that promote diversity and inclusion in computing.

 **Current focus:** Artificial Intelligence and Cloud Computing.

 Beyond building software, I enjoy documenting my learning journey and sharing technical knowledge.